whisthq/vm-scripts/README.md

 # Fractal Computers Setup Scripts

-This repository contains the Fractal PowerShell scripts that get launched at creation of a cloud computer to set it up in a specific configuration, or when a user sets up their personal computer for peer-to-peer streaming.
+This repository contains the Fractal PowerShell and Bash scripts that get launched at creation of a cloud computer to set it up in a specific configuration, or when a user sets up their personal computer for peer-to-peer streaming.
 The cloud scripts can be toggled from a selection on the Fractal website in the cloud computer creation page, and are then fed to the Azure SDK when the VM gets created.
 A combination of many scripts can be selected.

 ## Cloud Setup Scripts

-The general script, `cloud.ps1`, always gets installed and sets up the cloud computer for optimal general usage with Fractal.
-The following tasks are performed by the general script:
+The general cloud scripts, `cloud.ps1` and `cloud.sh`, always gets installed and sets up the cloud computer for optimal general usage with Fractal.
+The following tasks are performed by the general scripts:

+### Windows Cloud Computers
 - Update Windows
 - Update Firewall to allow ICMP pings
 - Install Chocolatey for easy Windows packages installation